SquadGames/GameSDK/API_spec.md

 ## Buying and Selling Contribution Bonds and Usage Rights

-### `tokenPriceEstimate`
+### `tokenReserveValue`
-`tokenPriceEstimate(contributionId, buySellAmount) => price`
+`tokenReserveValue(contributionId, buySellAmount) => price`

 Gets the supply of the contribution token, then calls `price` on the curve used in the Squad contract.
-Adds a standard buffer amount to the price estimate to account for gaps between estimate and actual price.
+Adds a standard buffer amount to the price estimate to account for gaps between estimate and actual price (positive buffer for positive buySell, negative for negative).

 ### `licensePrice`
 `licensePrice(contributionId) => price`

-Returns the price of minting a license for a contribution.
+Returns the price in reserve tokens of minting a license for a contribution.

+### `licenseTokenValue`
+`licenseTokenValue(licenseId)`

+Returns the number of contribution tokens locked in the license. (contract function not written yet?)

+### `licenseReserveValue`
+`licenseReserveValue(licenseId)`

+Calls `tokenReserveValue` on the result of `licenseTokenValue`.
+Returns an estimated number of reserve tokens the license can be sold for.

 ### `buyTokens`
 `buyTokens(contributionId, buyAmount, maxPrice)`

+Calls `buyBond` in the Squad contract.
+Transfers the price in reserve tokens (but reverts if it's > maxPrice) from the caller to Squad.
+Transfers the buy amount of contribution bond tokens to the caller.

 ### `buyLicense`
 `buyLicense(contributionId)`

-Mints a license
+Calls `buyAndMint` in the Squad contract.
+Transfers the purchase price in reserve tokens from the caller to Squad.
+Mints and transfers an NFT license to the caller.

 ### `sellTokens`
+`sellTokens(contributionId, amount, minValue)`

+Calls `sellBond` in the Squad contract.
+Transfers an amount of contribution tokens from the caller to Squad.
+Transfers the equivalent number of reserve tokens to the caller (but reverts if it's < minValue).

 ### `sellLicenseForTokens`
+`sellLicenseForTokens(licenseId)`

+Calls `returnLicense` in the Squad contract.
+Destroys the license and transfers the contribution tokens it represents to the caller.

 ### `sellLicenseForReserve`
+`sellLicenseForReserve(licenseId, minValue)`

+Calls `returnAndSell` in the Squad contract.
+Destroys the license, sells the resulting tokens for reserve, and transfers the reserve to the caller (reverts if sell price is < minValue).

+TODO: possible that Squad doesn't need `returnAndSell` because we can call the functions atomatically here?

+### `refinanceLicense`
+`refinanceLicense(licenseId)`

+Checks that `licenseReserveValue` > `licensePrice`.
+If it is, calls `returnAndSell` followed by `buyLicense` in the Squad contract, leaving the caller with the extra reserve tokens and a newly minted license.

 ## Withdrawing Funds